 - construction company

 You can apply by sending your provisional statement application form and documents via email to firstname.lastname@example.org.
 We'll then contact you to follow this up and take payment.

 You can also apply by post by sending your application, documents and a cheque made payable to Barnsley MBC for the correct fee.
 Please send these to: Barnsley Council, Licensing, Legal Services, PO Box 634, Barnsley, S70 9GG.

 - plan of the premises

-- confirmation that the application has been simultaneously served to the appropriate responsible authorities.
+- confirmation that the application has also been served to the responsible authorities

 What happens next

-The responsible authorities have 28 consecutive days to consider the application served upon them.
-Members of the public also have a 28-day period within which to consider making a relevant representation.
+The responsible authorities have 28 consecutive days to consider the application.
+Members of the public also have a 28-day period to make any relevant representations.

-Where no objections or relevant representations are made by responsible authorities or members of the public, we must grant the provisional statement on the 29th consecutive day subject only to the mandatory conditions and the schedule of works.
+If no objections or relevant representations are made by responsible authorities or the public, we must grant the provisional statement on the 29th consecutive day.
+This will be subject to the mandatory conditions and the schedule of works.

 For details of how all applications are processed, see our premises licence approval process.